Si-GCG/esp-32-touch-display-ashp-controller/README.md

 Build options
 Choose one of the following stacks:
-1. PlatformIO (recommended for simple cross-platform build & upload)
+1. ESPHome (if you prefer YAML driven firmware and tight HA integration — limited UI options, this is the path I took)
 2. ESP-IDF (for advanced low-level control)
 3. Arduino-ESP32 (simpler environment; many libraries are available)
-4. ESPHome (if you prefer YAML driven firmware and tight HA integration — limited UI options)
+4. PlatformIO (recommended for simple cross-platform build & upload)

 Example PlatformIO steps (high level)
 - Install PlatformIO (VS Code extension or CLI)